-Strategies that help Magnet School Achieve Integration SMART Goal 1 Strategies Strengths and Obstacles Continue to RECRUIT and RETAIN all students, with a focus on targeted ethnic groups for all grade levels in order to remain integrated.
-Supports: Full-time Magnet Coordinator, Community Liaison, District Communications Department, Dropout Prevention Specialist, MTSS Facilitator and team members, Counselors, Student Support Services Constraints: Main feeder schools declining in enrollment, aging population in school boundaries, negative stereotypes about PV, higher SES flight from TUSD schools, Charter Schools are being added all over east Tucson, lack of family support at home, lower SES creates situations where students leave school to attain full-time employment that takes place during the school day, students who enter our school at a lower academic level struggle to stay engaged.
+Strategies that help Magnet School Achieve Integration SMART Goal 1 MSA Pillar 1 Diversity Standards 1 & 2 Strategies Strengths and Obstacles 1.
+Continue to RECRUIT and RETAIN all students, with a focus on targeted ethnic groups for all grade levels in order to remain integrated.
+1 Supports: Full-time Magnet Coordinator, Community Liaison, District Communications Department, Dropout Prevention Specialist, MTSS Facilitator and team members, Counselors, Student Support Services.
+The Magnet Budget supports students by providing some supplies they use in their Magnet courses.
+The Budget also provides for an additional AP, a Data Instructional Coach, two teachers, and an onsite Technology Liaison.
+Constraints: Main feeder schools declining in enrollment, aging population in school boundaries, negative stereotypes about PV still exist, higher SES flight from TUSD schools, Charter Schools are being added all over east Tucson, lack of family support at home, lower SES creates situations where students leave school to attain full-time employment that takes place during the school day, students who enter our school at a lower academic level struggle to stay engaged.